 Enter a new crop of alternative lending startups now enabling crypto-millionaires to become liquid without divesting their digital assets.
 Over the past year, half a dozen new loan platforms -- including Salt Lending, Sweetbridge, MoneyToken, and EthLend -- have emerged with the sole purpose of giving crypto traders the ability to get a cash loan secured by cryptocurrencies as collateral.

-The phrase "bitcoin-backed loans" might make people uneasy, but says Josh Galper, the managing principal of securities and investment research firm Finadium, crypto-collateral loans are no different in structure than securities-backed loans.
-"If you own IBM stock you can lend your IBM stock, get a cash loan and use it however you want.
-Once you repay the loan, plus interest, over time you'll still have economic ownership of your IBM security," says Galper.
-"If you own a cryptocurrency and someone is willing to borrow it from you in exchange for cash, than that's an acceptable trade."
+The phrase "bitcoin-backed loans" might make people uneasy, but, says Josh Galper, the managing principal of securities and investment research firm Finadium, crypto-collateral loans are no different in structure than securities-backed loans.
+"If you own IBM stock you can lend your IBM stock, get a cash loan, and use it however you want.
+Once you repay the loan plus interest over time, you'll still have economic ownership of your IBM security," he says.
+"If you own a cryptocurrency and someone is willing to borrow it from you in exchange for cash, then that's an acceptable trade."

 The bitcoin-backed loan platforms boast that they don't do credit checks or income verification and do not charge early repayment fees.
 The loan terms and APRs are similar to unsecured personal loans, Bloomberg reports, ranging from 10 percent interest rates to over 20 percent, depending on how much collateral a loan recipient puts up.

 Denver-based Salt Lending, which was founded by the former COO of Southern Concepts Restaurant Group, started issuing bitcoin- and ether-backed loans on December 28, 2017.
 Co-founder Caleb Slade says of the $1.1 billion loan requests they've received since launch, Salt has approved $22 million in loans to individuals and cryptocurrency businesses like mining operations.